MikeAustin71/datetimeopsgo/README.md

 4. ../DateTimeFormatsUtility - This utility is designed to receive date time strings and convert them into time values.
-There are a number of dependencies associated with source file, 'datetimeformatUtility.go'.
+There are a number of dependencies associated with source file, 'formatdatetimeutility.go'.
 See source file comments.